 You may have heard that you should aim for 10,000 steps a day, but why?
 There's nothing inherently magical about the number in and of itself; it's more what it represents.
 Namely, getting out of your seat and walking around.

 Originally, though, the number 10,000 came from a Japanese pedometer first marketed in the 1960s, according to UC Davis Integrative Medicine.
 The devices were called "manpo-kei," which translates to 10,000-step meter.

 Since that time, research has suggested plenty of benefits of walking more throughout the day.
 Staying physically active has been tied to a longer life, according to a June 2019 study in The BMJ.
 And brisk walking in particular has been linked to increased life expectancy, according to a June 2019 study in Mayo Clinic Proceedings.

-And a 2017 study from the International Journal of Obesity found a link between more time spent sedentary and larger waist circumferences and increased risk for coronary heart disease.
+On the other hand, a study from a May 2017 issue of the International Journal of Obesity found a link between more time spent sedentary and larger waist circumferences and increased risk for coronary heart disease.

-What Does This Challenge Entail?
+What Does This Challenge Look Like?

-The purpose of this challenge is to get you moving!
-Every day is about being as active as possible, with a goal of walking at least 10,000 steps a day.
-You can track this with a fitness tracker you wear on your wrist or through your smartphone.
+The purpose of this challenge is to get you moving.
+Every day is about being as active as possible, with a goal of walking more than you currently do, regardless of the exact number of steps you reach by the end of the day.

 Week 1: Walk Just a Little Bit More